When To Go to the Hospital in Labor - Baby Chick

 When women hear this, they wait until they reach that 5-1-1 pattern.
 Then, as soon as it’s been an hour, and that’s the consistent pattern, they head straight to the hospital.
 Many women don’t know that 5-1-1 is when you’ve finished early labor and just entered into active labor, and you still have hours to go until you meet your baby.

 Many women also don’t know that their contractions will likely start spacing out once they get to the hospital if they go straight at 5-1-1.
 Why is that?
 When you’re at home, you’re in a familiar and comfortable place.
-Your body feels more relaxed and safe, and labor can progress faster.
-When you’re in an unfamiliar place, even when trying to relax your body, it tenses up and stalls your labor since it’s in a foreign place.2,3
+Your body feels more relaxed and secure, allowing labor to progress more quickly.
+When you’re in an unfamiliar place, even when trying to relax your body, it tends to tense up and stall your labor, as it’s in a foreign environment.2,3

 Unfortunately, I have seen it happen several times.
 Women think they’re ready to go to the hospital and have reached a certain point in their labor.
 And their labor slows down or stalls once they’re at the hospital.
 You can stay home longer to prevent this from happening.
 This is why I usually recommend that women go to the hospital when their labor is 4-1-1 or 3-1-1.2,3 This will significantly reduce your chances of being sent back home.